 Thoughtful planning is needed in all aspects of your educational experience including financial obligations and personal responsibilities.
 It is recommended that you do not work while enrolled in the program to insure every possibility of achieving success.

-The first cohort (August 2018) consists of 22 students, the second class (August 2019) will have 24 students, and every class after that will have 30 students.
+The first cohort (August 2018) consisted of 22 students, the second class (August 2019) has 24 students, and every class after that will have 30 students.